Valdecy/Forecasting-04-Holt_Winters/README.md

 # Forecasting-04-Holt_Winters

 This Function is an Implementation of the Holt-Winters' Method for Time Series with Trend and Seasonality.
-If Necessary it Can Also Return the Best values for Alpha, Beta and Gama.
+If Necessary it Can Also Return the Best Values for Alpha, Beta and Gama.

 * timeseries = The dataset in a Time Series format.